KamarajuKusumanchi/soofaloofa.github.io/src/documents/drafts/2014-03-27-when-to-use-http-put-and-http-post.html.md

 ---

-The HTTP protocol defines two methods for updating a resource -- `PUT` and `POST`. `PUT` and `POST` have similar syntax and use cases and this similarity can confuse API developers deciding which method to allow when modifying a resource.
-This confusion is exacerbated by the success of HTML which only allows a `POST` operation when submitting form data to the server.
+The HTTP protocol defines two methods for updating a resource -- `PUT` and `POST`.
+Both `PUT` and `POST` are used to modify a resource and this semantic similarity can confuse API developers.
 This confusion has led most developers to use `POST` for any action which may modify the state of a resource, ignoring `PUT` entirely.

 This article attempts to explain the semantics behind the `PUT` and `POST` methods and offers clear suggestions on when to use each method.